 As discussed above under "-Our Sales Platforms," we offer our products through three sales platforms (Retail Card, Payment Solutions and CareCredit), which management measures based on their revenue-generating activities.
-The following is a discussion of the platform revenue for each of our platforms.
+The following is a discussion of certain supplemental information for the year ended December 31, 2016, for each of our sales platforms.